 - All staff must ensure that their mobile phones, personal cameras and recording devices are stored securely during working hours on school premises or when on outings.
 (This includes visitors, volunteers and students) - Mobile phones must not be used in any teaching area in school or within toilet or changing areas - Only school equipment should be used to record classroom activities.
-Photos should be put on the school system as soon as possible and not sent to or kept on personal devices - During school outings nominated staff will have access to a school mobile which can be used for emergency or contact purposes - All telephone contact with parents or carers must be made on the school phone and a note kept - Parents or carers are permitted to take photographs of their own children during a school production or event.
+Photos should be put on the school system as soon as possible and not sent to or kept on personal devices - During school outings nominated staff will have access to a school mobile can be used for emergency or contact purposes or withhold their own number if phone not available. - All telephone contact with parents or carers must be made on the school phone and a note kept - Parents or carers are permitted to take photographs of their own children during a school production or event.
 The school protocol requires that photos of other people's children are not published on social networking sites such as Facebook.